 Not wanting to re-invent the wheel, Penny decided to learn more about this new community and use it as the basis for Koinonia Communities, since MLF had paved the way (literally) and they wanted to share the lessons they had learned in the decade it took to create their community.
 She contacted the Inn Keeper, asked questions, and realized that our community would need modifications, not only because our vision included transitional and emergency shelter, but also because MLF, unlike Koinonia, did not have any zoning compliance issues outside of the city limits.

 Penny met with Planning and Zoning and happily found people that were eager to house the homeless, and confirmed that a private campground setting would work.
-The solution: a combination of RVs and cabins (both only using electrical) to provide permanent housing for full-time volunteer staff, a lodge and emergency shelter providing room and board for transitional housing, bath houses, outdoor kitchens, an on site Clinic and kennel, and a main community building would work with the county code.
+The solution: tiny homes as cabins in a campground setting for transitional housing up to one year and to provide permanent housing for full-time volunteer staff.
+Also included in the plan is a lodge and emergency shelter providing room and board for transitional housing, bath houses, outdoor kitchens, an on site Clinic and kennel, and a main community building would work with the county code.

-So the journey began to find the people God had already hand-picked to make this vision a reality.
-Our Volunteer Coordinator came on board first, and then our CFO/Treasurer.
+So the journey has begun to find the people God had already hand-picked to make this vision a reality.
 If you are one of those people who knows they are called to Koinonia Communities, please use the contact us form and let us know in which area you called to serve.
 If you are called to support us financially, use the Donate Now button below.
 We are waiting for you to add your gifts, talents and resources to the team!